-7 naturally sustainable adventures to have in Japan
+7 unique adventures to have in Japan

 In a land where ancient traditions, time-honoured cultural practices and the spiritual beauty of nature are respected and celebrated, acting consciously is at the very heart of Japanese society.

-Japan‘s sustainability practices are rooted in many aspects of its culture.
-They are evident in its appreciation of nature, with everything from mountains to trees to waterways viewed as objects of worship (kami); the belief that elements in nature are inhabited by deities and should therefore be respected and protected is a guiding principle of the Shinto religion.
+Japan‘s sustainability practices are rooted in many aspects of its culture; evident in its appreciation of nature, with everything from mountains to trees to waterways viewed as objects of worship (kami); the belief that elements in nature are inhabited by deities and should therefore be respected and protected is a guiding principle of the Shinto religion.
+They are at the heart of the philosophy of wabi-sabi, which encourages finding beauty in the imperfect, impermanent and incomplete in nature and in life.

 This means when it comes to adventures, plenty of earth-friendly options are readily available and offered with pride.
-Here are some to sample.
+Propel yourself through sacred islands and floating torii gates by paddle power, hike thousands of metres above sea level on dramatic mountainscapes, or get your hands dirty picking and planting.

 1. Learn pottery making in Arita